game-by-virtuals/game-node/plugins/acpPlugin/README.md

 - Process purchase requests.
 Accept or reject job.
 - Send payments
 - Manage and deliver services and goods

+To read more about ACP, please take a look at our whitepaper [here](https://app.virtuals.io/research/agent-commerce-protocol).

 ## Installation